openlibhums/memory-alpha/content/pages/support/guides/workflow-editor-typesetting.md

 Labels can also be used to denote the language of a file to readers.
 For instance, labelling a PDF file as 'PDF (EN)' and another as 'PDF (ES)' will allow readers to download the correct PDF for their language.

 For PDF, XML and HTML files, Janeway can automatically set the label to the file type if left blank.
-For other filetypes, it will default to ‘OTHER’ if left blank.
+For other filetypes, it will default to 'OTHER' if left blank.

 ## Supplementary files